-Outside the classroom activities are a third opportunity to enhance teaching related to climate change and sustainability education.
-The majority of respondents (85.2%) reported undertaking one or more outside the classroom activities to support their teaching, with high proportions of these teachers encouraging students to take learning home to their families or participating in projects to improve their school's sustainability or environment.
+A third opportunity stems from the survey insight regarding outside the classroom activities and the potential to leverage these activities to enhance teaching practice.
+Just over half of the survey respondents (56.0%) reported undertaking one or more outside the classroom activities to support their teaching, with high proportions of these teachers encouraging students to take learning home to their families or participating in projects to improve their school's sustainability or environment.
 There was consistently less reported activity in secondary compared with primary levels, particularly in relation to the use of school buildings and grounds and out of classroom settings to support teaching.
 Yet, analysis indicated that 'more sustainability actions being taken in school to reinforce student learning' was the second most frequently selected type of support amongst 'top 5' priorities (57.5%), after changes to the National Curriculum.

-These results indicate that many respondents recognise the educational value of school buildings and grounds, which are views that could be harnessed to situate student learning beyond the constraints of the classroom to include learning within students' physical, everyday environments (Dillon, 2012).
-This is crucial as it is widely recognised that outside the classroom learning, which includes opportunities for students to have formative experiences in nature, has a lasting impact on attitudes towards the environment (e.g. Harris, 2021).
+These results could be viewed as promising, in that they indicate recognition amongst respondents of the potential educational value that is embedded within their school buildings and grounds and that could be harnessed to situate student learning beyond the constraints of the classroom to learning within their physical, everyday environments (Dillon, 2012).
+This is crucial as it is widely recognised that outside the classroom learning which includes opportunities for students to have formative experiences in nature are recognised as having a lasting impact on attitudes towards the environment (e.g. Harris, 2021).
 As has been mentioned elsewhere in this report, this analysis does not offer explanations for the levels of engagement, although previous research (e.g., Dillon, 2012) has identified factors including self-efficacy, alongside time and financial resources, and suitability of school grounds.
 Thus, it is important to emphasise that any attempts to enhance this practice are not met with requests for teachers to simply do more.
 Constraints and barriers should be identified and taken into consideration in any initiative that seeks to increase sustainability activities in the school estate, such as the National Education Nature Park (DfE, 2022), and facilitate the use of school buildings and grounds and out of classroom settings in teaching.
 In so doing, such activities could have a generative impact on climate change and sustainability education in England, particularly in the way that it could support teachers of subjects other than geography and science, and in primary settings.

-4.4 Empowering school leaders
+4.4 EMPOWERING SCHOOL LEADERS

 The survey indicates opportunities for school leaders to provide additional support for teachers in relation to climate change and sustainability education.
 The results confirm findings of previous research (Gillow et al., 2022) which have indicated that, whilst many head teachers are broadly supportive of climate change and sustainability education, their priorities tend to rest elsewhere, particularly post-pandemic and in the context of severe financial restraint on school budgets.
 Amongst respondents, 40% of teachers reported that they are 'never' or 'almost never' encouraged by their school leaders to discuss climate change and sustainability with students.
 This is not to say that teachers are not supported, or are discouraged; however, it indicates a window of opportunity to encourage change at a whole-school level.
-Relatedly, there was limited attention to and recognition of the potentially valuable role that school governors can play in supporting and leading change within schools, with only 7.6% of respondents selecting 'more support from school governors' as a 'top 5' priority for support.
+Relatedly, there was limited attention to and recognition of the potentially valuable role that school governors can play in supporting and leading change within schools, with only 7.6% of respondents selecting 'more support from school governors' as a top 5 priority for support.